My anti-aging Secret

-I am 39 years old and frankly I don’t have a problem with it as long as I don’t look my age!
+I am 44 years old and frankly I don’t have a problem with it as long as I feel young!
 When you are trying to slow down the aging process, the beauty, pharmaceutical and medical industry have got plenty of rejuvenating solutions ready for you.
 Personally, I am saving tons of money because I believe that only one regimen really works and that is a healthy life style composed of exercising, eating clean, drinking lots of water and getting enough sleep.

 I exercise six days a week for 75 minutes if I can; 45 minutes resistance training and 30 minutes cardio.
 I choose primarily multi-joint exercises targeting all major muscle groups (legs, abdomen, back, arms, shoulders and chest) and do 3 sets of 8-12 repetitions.
 After my workout, I have that “glow” that makes me feel young and happy.
 There is nothing like the fresh, crisp feeling you get in your cheeks after a run or a solid leg-day.
 Exercise tones your body, makes you stronger, more flexible, healthier and fitter.
 Sports also improves your endurance, your balance and increases your energy.